open/close all folders

 - Phineas is usually shorter than Isabella, but sometimes he's the same height or taller.

-- On the episode "Attack of the Fifty Foot Sister", gigantic-Candace climbs Doofenshmirtz's building King Kong-style, meaning it is several times taller than her.
+- In the episode "Attack of the Fifty Foot Sister", gigantic-Candace climbs Doofenshmirtz's building King Kong-style, meaning it is several times taller than her.
 In the episode "The Lizard Whisperer" Steve is able to easily reach the roof of the same building despite supposedly being forty feet.
-Possibly justified in that both sizes were just estimates the characters came up with, but compared to other things around them Candace still seemed much larger than Steve did.
-(And for the record, Doofenshmirtz's building is known in another episode to be at least thirty-eight stories tall.)

 - Lampshaded by Lisa in The Simpsons episode "Simpsons Tall Tales".